-Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
+The Governing Body will ensure an appropriate senior member of staff is appointed to the role of designated safeguarding lead.

-During term time the designated safeguarding lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be: (individual school needs to outline these below):
+During term time the designated safeguarding lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns and individual arrangements for out of hours/out of term activities will be agreed with the appropriate member of staff where required.

+The Designated Safeguarding Lead for Child Protection in this school is:

+NAME: Christopher Hambleton

-The Designated Senior Person for Child Protection in this school is: Mr J McIntyre There should be a Deputy Designated Senior Person (DDSP) in the absence of the lead DSP.
-The Deputy Designated Senior Person for Child Protection in this school is:
+There should be a Deputy Designated Safeguarding Lead (DDSL) in the absence of the lead DSL.

+The Deputy Designated Safeguarding Lead for Child Protection in this school is:

+NAME: Richard Titley, Anne-Marie Sprenger, Katharine Link

-Mrs A Adams and Mr M Nickolds The broad areas of responsibility for the Designated Senior Person are:
+The broad areas of responsibility for the Designated Safeguarding Lead are:

-- Managing Child Protection Contacts and cases - Contacting the Child Protection Consultation Hub when advice is needed regarding child protection concerns which possibly meet the threshold for statutory intervention - Completing Child Protection Contacts for all cases of suspected abuse or neglect where there is a significant risk of harm to the child/young person, Police where a crime may have been committed and to the Channel programme where there is a radicalisation concern - Liaise with the Head Teacher or Principal to inform him/her of issues, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a Child Protection Contact by liaising with relevant agencies - Support staff who make Child Protection Contacts and other service referrals - Share information with appropriate staff in relation to a child's looked after (CLA) legal status (whether they are looked after under voluntary arrangements with consent of parents or on an Interim Care Order or Care Order) and contact arrangements with birth parents or those with parental responsibility. - Ensure they have details of the CLA's social worker and the name of the virtual school Head Teacher in the authority that looks after the child.
+- Managing Child Protection Contacts and cases - Contacting the Child Protection Consultation Hub when advice is needed regarding child protection concerns which possibly meet the threshold for statutory intervention - Completing Child Protection Contacts for all cases of suspected abuse or neglect where there is a significant risk of harm to the child/young person, Police where a crime may have been committed and to the Channel programme where there is a radicalisation concern - Liaise with the Head Teacher or Principal to inform him/her of issues, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a Child Protection Contact by liaising with relevant agencies - Support staff who make Child Protection Contacts and other service referrals - Share information with appropriate staff in relation to a child's looked after (CLA) legal status (whether they are looked after under voluntary arrangements with consent of parents or on an Interim Care Order or Care Order) and contact arrangements with birth parents or those with parental responsibility.

+• Ensure they have details of the CLA's social worker and the name of the virtual school Head Teacher in the authority that looks after the child.